kschmidtdev/kschmidtdev/README.md

 I'm Karl.
 I've been developing software professionally for over 15 years. 🖥

-Now I am leading teams and technical direction. 🔭
+Now I am Head of Engineering at [https://formationscorp.com/](Formations). 🔭

 You can reach me at [my website](https://www.karlschmidt.net), or on [Twitter](https://twitter.com/kschmidtdev).